philo-jh/MTG-Proxy-Generator/README.md

 ## Choose Whatever Print Your Heart Desires!
 ![review screen](Screenshots/2.png)
 ## Technology Used:
 This app was built with HTML, CSS, Javascript, jQuery, and Bootstrap.
-Thanks to the awesome ScryFall API for the awesome database!
+Thanks to the awesome ScryFall API for the database!